Fingersoft: History

 In September 2015, Fingersoft and the construction company Rakennusteho Group bought a city block in downtown Oulu, where the Department of Architecture of the University of Oulu had previously operated.

-In 2016 Fingersoft published the Hill Climb Racing 2 multiplayer game.
+In 2016 Fingersoft published Hill Climb Racing 2.
 Fingersoft renovated the premises of the Oulu game campus with Rakennusteho.
 Fingersoft invested more than 4 million euros in the new premises.
 Turnover in 2016 was almost 16 million euros.

 In 2017 Fingersoft moved to the Oulu game campus, where the Game Lab of Oulu University of Applied Sciences acted as a tenant and also arranged teaching.
 The game campus also distributed funding to new game companies.
 Fingersoft's turnover was close to 30 million euros.

 By the year 2018, games published by Fingersoft had been globally downloaded more than one billion times in total.
 The company did not publish any new games, but its turnover was 21 million euros.

 In 2019 Teemu Närhi voluntarily resigned as CEO and became a programmer at Fingersoft.
 Celine Pasula started as the CEO in late 2019 but was soon succeeded by Jaakko Kylmäoja in February of 2021.

 In early 2020 Fingersoft launched its game on Apple devices in China.